isomorpheme/nixfiles/README.md

 ## Exceptions
 Some configurations don't live in the home directory and are installed relative to the filesystem root instead.
 To install them properly, you have to use the `-t` flag, like so: `stow -t / pacman`.

-The current programs which need to be installed from the file root are:
+The current directories which need to be installed from the file root are:
   * pacman
+  * figlet

 For zsh, one extra step is needed: